codingtraces/advanced-ai-ml-notes/01mml intro & overview.md

 ---

-# Figure 1.1 — Components of a production-ready ML system (ASCII)
+# Figure 1.1 — Components of a production-ready ML system

 ```
 +---------------------------------------------------------------+